AndreKR/XdebugFlamechartConverter/README.md

 ![Screenshot](http://andrekr.github.io/XdebugFlamechartConverter/screenshot.png)

+## Converting large files

+To convert really large files, there is also a version for Node.js.

+Usage: `node profile_converter.js <path to xdebug profile> [<depth limit>]`

+Example: `node profile_converter.js /path/to/profile.cachegrind 15`

+The result will be written to `PHP.cpuprofile` next to the input file, ready for Chrome to be read (see above).

+If the output file is already too large to be read by Chrome, a depth limit can be specified.
+In this case functions that are lower in the flamechart are not included.

 ## Limitations

 * Xdebug does not give information about *when*, within one function, another function is called.
 The Flamechart Converter just shows all called functions in the middle of each calling function